Almost Perfect (novel): Reviews

 Almost Perfect received starred reviews from Kirkus, as well as a positive review from Booklist.

 Kirkus Reviews applauded the book for tackling "issues of homophobia, hate crimes and stereotyping with humor and grace in an accessible tone that will resonate with teens."
 Booklist echoed the sentiment, stating, "Teens—both those familiar with transgender issues and those who are not—will welcome the honest take on a rarely explored subject."

 Accolades

 Censorship

 In a report conducted by the American Library Association’s Office for Intellectual Freedom, Almost Perfect was named the 81st-most banned and challenged book in the United States between 2010 and 2019.

-In 2022, Almost Perfect was listed among 52 books banned by the Alpine School District following the implementation of Utah law H.B.
-374, “Sensitive Materials In Schools," 42% of which “feature LBGTQ+ characters and or themes.”
-Many of the books were removed because they were considered to contain pornographic material according to the new law, which defines porn using the following criteria: